Tax & Accountancy Services

 An individual NPWP can only be used to report individual taxes.
 Business entities need a separate tax number so that it can be used to complete tax affairs according to applicable regulations.

-For the Annual Corporate Income Tax, the rate of CIT is 22% generally applies to net taxable income.
+For the Annual Corporate Income Tax obligations, the rate of CIT is 22% generally applies to net taxable income.

-No, there is no difference between making NPWP PT and PMA.
+No, there is no difference between obtaining an NPWP PT and PMA.

 Contact Us